moemahgoub/hr-iam-portal/README.md

 HR IAM Portal is an internal workflow application for employee onboarding and offboarding requests.

-It demonstrates a secure HR-to-IT workflow with role-based approvals and Microsoft Entra ID / Microsoft Graph integration.
+It demonstrates a secure HR-to-IT workflow with role-based approvals and Microsoft Entra ID sign-in, plus Microsoft Graph automation for provisioning and offboarding.

 ---

 ## What the app does

 ### Onboarding
-- HR Requester creates onboarding request
+- HR Requester creates an onboarding request
 - HR Approver approves or rejects
 - IT Clearance executes provisioning
-- App creates user account in Microsoft Entra ID
+- The app can create a user account in Microsoft Entra ID (via Microsoft Graph) **when the provisioning app is configured**

 ### Offboarding
-- HR Requester creates offboarding request
+- HR Requester creates an offboarding request
 - HR Approver approves or rejects
 - IT Clearance executes offboarding
-- App disables user account and revokes sign-in sessions
+- The app can disable the user account and revoke sign-in sessions (via Microsoft Graph) **when the provisioning app is configured**

 ---

 ## Key features
 - Role-based access (HR.Requester / HR.Approver / IT.Clearance / HR.Auditor optional)
 - Approval and rejection workflow
-- Microsoft Entra ID sign-in (OAuth)
+- Microsoft Entra ID sign-in (OAuth 2.0 / OpenID Connect)
 - Microsoft Graph integration (provisioning and offboarding)
 - Audit logging + export
 - CSRF protection